-A location is intended to denote any pre-defined physical or software location that hosts feature data in the DARA architecture.
+Additionally, we introduce locations, policies, computational units and fluent streams which refer to aspects of fluent representations in the actual software architecture.
+A location is intended to denote any pre-defined physical or software location that generates feature data in the DARA architecture.
 Some examples would be onboard or offboard databases, CORBA event channels, physical sensors or their device interfaces, etc. In fact, a location will be used as an index to reference a representational structure associated with a feature.
 This structure denotes the process which implements the fluent associated with the feature.
 A fluent implicitly represents a stream of data, a fluent stream.
 The stream is continuous, but can only ever be approximated in an architecture.
-A policy is intended to represent a particular contextual window or filter used to access a fluent data stream.
+A policy is intended to represent a particular contextual window or filter used to access a fluent.
 Particular functionalities in the architecture may need to sample the stream at a particular rate or interpolate values in the stream in a certain manner.
 Policies will denote such collections of constraints.
 Computational units are intended to denote processes which take fluent streams as input, perform operations on these streams and generate new fluent streams as output.

-In summary, the ontology consists of objects, features, fluents, in addition to fluent streams, locations, policies, and computational units.
-Each of these entities has to be represented either syntactically or in the form of a data structure within the architecture and many of these data structures are grounded through sensor data perceived through the robotic agent's sensors.
+Each of these entities are represented either syntactically or in the form of a data structure within the architecture and many of these data structures are grounded through sensor data perceived through the robotic agent's sensors.
+In addition, since declarative specifications of both features and policies that determine views of fluent streams are 1st-class citizens in DyKnow, a language for referring to features, locations, computational units and policies is provided, see [13] for details.